I am unable to use my virtual machine on another Mac user account.

-Parallels Desktop and Virtual Machine.
-PVM file is not shared among all other users and permissions are not set properly.
+.pvm file is not shared among all Mac users and permissions are not properly set.

 Every user should have permissions to read, write and execute virtual machine's files.